itm/spyglass/readme.txt

 Spyglass can be used in two ways:

-a) as a standalone application
+a) as a standalone application (not implemented yet!)
 b) as a plugin inside the iShell tool

 Also, since Spyglass uses the SWT framework, you have to